-To celebrate making it through a massive first day in Chicago, it’s time for dinner and drinks!
+To celebrate making it through a massive day 1 of the Chicago itinerary, it’s time for dinner and drinks!
 When it comes to wining and dining, the world really is your oyster in the Loop.

 After such a big day, you may want to call it a (somewhat) early night.
 We’ve still got a lot of ground to cover with this 3 days in Chicago itinerary!
 Of course, if you want to go out and rage, go for it!